-This topic contains 5 replies, has 6 voices, and was last updated by Anonymous 4 years, 11 months ago.
+- This topic has 5 replies, 6 voices, and was last updated 8 years, 5 months ago by Anonymous.

 I finally wore out my gardening boots.
 Had those Australian pull on ones, Blundstones, and actually wore them out!
 They were good boots but not perfect: dirt was ALWAYS spilling down the top.
 So my question is: what does everyone else wear to garden in, boot-wise?

 I have not found the perfect solution.
 Any suggestions?

 In the heat of summer, I love wearing Crocs.
 I think they are ugly for everyday use, but comfy, breezy, and all the holes are perfect for letting your toes feel the dirt in the garden where fashion is not a concern (for me).
 Then when I am done gardening I spray them (my feet and all!) to rinse them off.
 Not good in the cold/wet spring or late fall, however.
 I’m still working on that aspect too.March 16, 2010 at 11:55 pm #29214AnonymousInactive